Alfred Müller-Armack

 Müller-Armack was a member of the Mont Pelerin Society an organization of free market economists and classical liberal thinkers established by Friedrich Hayek although Müller-Armack was less libertarian oriented than Hayek.

 After 1952, he worked in the Federal Ministry for Economic Affairs under Ludwig Erhard (CDU) as section chief of the newly founded policy department (Grundsatzabteilung).
+In 1953, he participated in negotiations in Rome to establish a European political community.
 From 1958 to 1963 he was Europa-Staatssekretär, (Under-)Secretary of State for European Affairs, in the ministry.
 The failure of the negotiations for the United Kingdom to join the European Economic Community prompted his resignation that became effective in late 1963.

-He returned to the University of Cologne where he continued to teach until his retirement in 1970.
+He returned to the University of Cologne as a professor of economics and sociology where he continued to teach until his retirement in 1970.
+During this time, he published Religion und Wirtschaft: Geistesgeschichtliche Hintergründe unserer europäischen Lebensform [Religion and Economy: An Intellectual and Historical Background of our European Way of Life] in 1959, a work in the sociology of religion.

 Besides his academic and political activities, he held several business positions like member of the board of the European Investment Bank (EIB) and chairman of the board for the Rheinischen Stahlwerke (Rhenish steel works) in the 1960s and 1970s.

 In 1971 he published his memoirs with the title „Auf dem Weg nach Europa“ (On the way towards Europe).
+His final written article which was not published until several months after his death was entitled The Social Market Economy as an Economic and Social Order.